 This test uses a low-dose x-ray of the hip, spine, or forearm to measure your bone density.
 The lower the density of a bone; the higher the risk that it will break.
 An extra spine image may be done to look for spine fractures.
 A bone density scan is painless.
-It takes about 40 minutes.
+Your appointment is 40 minutes but the time on the scan table is about 25 minutes.
 The radiation dose is very small.

 Why have a bone density test?